Luxque/Quantum-Computing-in-Design-Optimization/README.md

 ## Repository Description

-This repository stores the files used for RPI undergraduate research: Quantum Computing in Design Optimization.
+This repository stores the demonstration files used for the RPI undergraduate research: Quantum Computing in Design Optimization.